Tag Archive: humpback whale

 Where we can, we like to have local school children nickname the whales for reasons I am sure you understand.

-But that day, just after talking about the humpbacks, I learned of the death of man who loved the sea – a man of depth and creativity who should still walk among us.
-I heard about Jason from his father, Cliff, whose eyes of course told more about the pain, loss and love of his son than words could.
+But that day, just after talking about the Humpbacks, I learned of the death of man who loved the sea – a man of depth and creativity who should still walk among us.
+I heard about Jason from his father Cliff, whose eyes of course told more about the pain, loss and love of his son than words could.
 I had only recently met Cliff and never had the privilege of knowing Jason.

 As an exception to having children name the whales, I decided we could nickname this whale “Argonaut” in honour of Jason. [if unclear about the association between "Jason" and "Argonauts", please click here].